MustangProtocol/mustang-docs/docs/user-docs/must-and-earn.md

 MUST is a resilient stablecoin by design:

 * Only backed by crypto assets ("no real world assets" like US Treasuries)
-* Not subject to collateral changes and protocol upgrades (immutable)
 * Directly redeemable for the underlying assets at any time by any one permissionlessly (always convertible in a fast and liquid way)
 * Can only be created by users depositing more collateral.